In Mem0

 Pick Mem0 if you want an opinionated memory primitive — add / search / forget — tuned for LLM agent contexts.
 Pick nlqdb if your agent also needs to query structured data, run reports, and migrate its own schema.

-- Your memory is unstructured — chat-history snippets, user facts as free text.
+Your memory is unstructured — chat-history snippets, user facts as free text.

 In your HTML

-The structured behavioural slice an agent extracts is nlqdb's lane; Mem0's lane is the unstructured fact recall.
+<nlq-data goal="users who logged in this week and viewed pricing"></nlq-data> The structured behavioural slice an agent extracts is nlqdb's lane; Mem0's lane is the unstructured fact recall.

-| Feature | nlqdb | Mem0 | Note |
+| Dimension | nlqdb | Mem0 | Note |

 |---|---|---|---|